Push to get SUNY students, staff vaccinated ahead of fall return continues

 “Our own data is showing that about 90 percent of our members are vaccinated.
 That’s teaching faculty and professional staff, which is outstanding,” Kowal said.

-Governor Cuomo has said that SUNY students will be required to get fully vaccinated to take in-person classes, but that depends on the full FDA approval of a vaccine.
+Governor Andrew Cuomo has said that SUNY students will be required to get fully vaccinated to take in-person classes but that depends on the full FDA approval of a vaccine.

 “We think that SUNY at the campus level really needs to ensure that everyone’s safe in a classroom setting, in residence halls, where there’s a large number of people, in libraries, that everyone stay masked just to protect everyone at this point where the Delta variant is spreading pretty quickly among unvaccinated people,” Kowal said.

-SUNY is doing a ’30-Day Vaxx Challenge’ to boost its numbers and incentivize the community.
+SUNY is now doing a “30-Day Vaxx Challenge” to boost its numbers and incentivize the community.

 Kowal says that there seems to be a small percentage of hybrid courses.
 Malatras says many campuses will offer online programs as a supplement to the in-person experience.